runwhen-contrib/runwhen-local/src/USER_REFERENCE.md

 collection object/block with info about the target code collection.

 For the string specification the string is just the URL of the git repo.
-The string can also be the special "defaults" value, which enables all of the built-in code collections.
+The string can also be the special "defaults" value, which enables all the built-in code collections.
 This is useful if you want to enable most of the built-in code collections, but suppress/blacklist some of them.
 If you prefix the git URL with a "!" character, then that means to exclude that code collection rather than enable it.
 When using the string